TrueLevelSA/core-cbc-casper/README.md

 ### Performance

-As mentionned earlier our current focus is on the correctness of the implementation rather than on performance.
+As mentioned earlier, our current focus is on the correctness of the implementation rather than on performance.

 ## Tests

 We use the crate `proptest` to generate properties tests.
 The library has a feature `integration_test` used by the proptest framework.
-To run specificaly the `proptest` tests use:
+To run specifically the `proptest` tests use:

 ```